Joseph Lebbos: Academic career

 In 1985, when he was 18 years old he became a teacher, after obtaining his BA Degree.
-He taught Arabic language and sociology, history, geography and education at Rahibat Sydt Alrusul Institute, Qab Ilyas,for six years.
+He taught Arabic language and sociology, history, geography and education at Rahibat Sydt Alrusul Institute, Qab Ilyas, for six years.
 Then he taught at Sydt Alrusul High School, New Rawda, Beirut, between 1991 and 1995.
 He taught Arabic language and literature for elementary and high school.
 Between 1995 and 2010 he taught Arabic language and translation of French Lebanese lycée, Ashrafieh, Beirut.
 Speaking about his educational career, Joseph Labbos said in a radio interview that was conducted with him on the radio broadcast of Lebanon: I wrote a book of "Golden apples in baskets of silver" because of my need for the information in it.
 I needed to provide my students in every reading lesson with a quote from the great sayings.
 So I had to collect 166 articles and each topic includes 10 sayings, so this book accompanied me in my entire educational career".
 After obtaining his doctorate in 2003, he became a lecturer in 2009 in the subject of teaching methods, at the Lebanese University, the third branch, Tripoli.
 In 2010 he taught the subject of informatics, language, literature and civilization in the first and third branch.
 Also, he was a lecture in 2011–2013 in the subjects of literature and religion, and masterpieces of literature International, and textual approaches to modern Arab thought, at Saint Joseph University (Jesuit).
 He taught in Oriental Literature Institute, Beirut, and a number of Bachelor's and Master's students at the Lebanese University, Department of Arabic Language and Literature, Branch 1, Beirut; Until he became a full-time assistant professor at the Lebanese University in 2013, and then a professor in 2017.

-Skills and cultural activities

-Joseph Labbos chose to live his life among books, as a reader and researcher, systematically in his research, style, material and expression.
-He dived into the sea of culture and explored eastern and western literature and fine arts.
-He developed the teaching of Arabic language and literature by combining the arts and developments of the era.
-He has radio interviews (Voice of Lebanon, Radio Lebanon) and in television (Lebanon TV, Future TV, Al Jadeed TV, Al Thaqalin, Al Manar, Al Mayadeen, Al Kawthar, Maryam TV, Lebanese MTV).
-He also participated in cultural programs, "Al Awal" on Future TV, and won first prize in the Literature category.
-He has many participations in conferences, seminars and evenings, including: